ff7-mods/ff7-flat-wiki/docs/FF7/Battle/Special Attack Flags.md

 Things it doesn't do:
 -Alter Camera Movement (this info seems to be in the animation)
 -Affect Animations between single/multiple targets (although it looks like it should)
 -Change damage infliction timing (individually or all at once)
 -Alter Battle Timer for any character (this info seems to be in the animation)
 NOTE: After going through and decompiling the executable for FFVIIPC, it does not look like this property is checked for.
 Neither does it check for the Blade Beam property.
 At one time this may have been the "use multi-target animation on multiple targets" flag, but the animation handles that now.
 Likewise, removing the Blade Beam property does nothing to the Blade Beam attack itself.
-It was likely replaced by [Additional Effect][] 1Ah.
+It was likely replaced by [Additional Effect](../Attack Special Effects.md) 1Ah.

-  [Additional Effect]: ../Attack%20Special%20Effects.md "wikilink"